Directgov, the central website for public services, will join the powerful new Efficiency and Reform Group in the Cabinet Office.

-- The Government has committed to make immediate savings of £6.2 billion.
-Further details on the Government’s efficiency and reform drive [external website].
+- The government has committed to make immediate savings of £6.2 billion.

-- The Efficiency and Reform Board, is chaired jointly by the Chief Secretary to the Treasury and the Minister for the Cabinet Office.
-For further details please see the press release Cabinet Office and Treasury join forces to drive out waste.
+- The Efficiency and Reform Board is chaired jointly by the Chief Secretary to the Treasury and the Minister for the Cabinet Office.
+For further details please read Cabinet Office and Treasury join forces to drive out waste.